juliocesarsolano/Machine-Learning/README.md

 # Machine Learning
-I have a Great Experience in Machine Learning.I has Successfully completed Machine Learning course authorized by Stanford University and offer Through Coursera.I have also done  different courses from Udemy Some course base on theoratical and Some base on Practical which I have learn I have also read different blogs, research papers to boost up my machine Learning concept.After learn all of that I working on diferrent projects of Machine Learning taken dataset from different Sources like UCI, Kaggle, Reddit etc.I also done #100DaysMLCode Challenges.I also writing a blog on Machine Learning artices from Scratch on medium.I have a some Publications  on Machine Learning base on Supervised Machine Learning Algorithm and I also publish a book on Machine Learning.
+I have a Great Experience in Machine Learning.I has Successfully completed Machine Learning course authorized by Stanford University and offer Through Coursera.I have also done  different courses from Udemy Some course base on theoratical and Some base on Practical which I have learn I have also read different blogs, research papers to boost up my machine Learning concept.After learn all of that I working on diferrent projects of Machine Learning taken dataset from different Sources like UCI, Kaggle, Reddit etc.I also done #100DaysMLCode Challenges.I also writing a blog on Machine Learning artices from Scratch on medium.I have a some Publications  on Machine Learning base on Supervised Machine Learning Algorithm and I also publish a book on Machine Learning and Deep Learning currently available on amazon.
 #### My LinkedIn Profile:
 https://www.linkedin.com/in/amiralicheema/